TheBarret/ZSuite/README.md

 *This section explains the functioning of the RF Node within ZSuite, emphasizing the need for an RTL-SDR device, server setup, and predefined configurations. the rtl_tcp is an I/Q spectrum server for RTL2832 based DVB-T receivers*

+The protocol netcode is adopted from and written by `Paul Tagliamonte` (2020-11-03: https://hz.tools/rtl_tcp/)

 ![afbeelding](https://hackaday.com/wp-content/uploads/2017/09/dongle.png)